Spring Framework: Aspect-oriented programming framework

-The Spring AOP framework is proxy pattern-based, and is configured at run time.
+The Spring AOP framework is proxy pattern-based.
+It is configured at run time.
 This removes the need for a compilation step or load-time weaving.
 On the other hand, interception only allows for public method-execution on existing objects at a join point.

 Compared to the AspectJ framework, Spring AOP is less powerful, but also less complicated.
 Spring 1.2 includes support to configure AspectJ aspects in the container.
 Spring 2.0 added more integration with AspectJ; for example, the pointcut language is reused and can be mixed with Spring AOP-based aspects.
 Further, Spring 2.0 added a Spring Aspects library that uses AspectJ to offer common Spring features such as declarative transaction management and dependency injection via AspectJ compile-time or load-time weaving.
-SpringSource also uses AspectJ AOP in other Spring projects such as Spring Roo and Spring Insight, with Spring Security also offering an AspectJ-based aspect library.
+SpringSource uses AspectJ AOP in other Spring projects such as Spring Roo and Spring Insight, with Spring Security offering an AspectJ-based aspect library.

-Spring AOP has been designed to make it able to work with cross-cutting concerns inside the Spring Framework.
+Spring AOP was designed to work with cross-cutting concerns inside the Spring Framework.
 Any object which is created and configured by the container can be enriched using Spring AOP.

-The Spring Framework uses Spring AOP internally for transaction management, security, remote access, and JMX.

 Since version 2.0 of the framework, Spring provides two approaches to the AOP configuration: